fmselab/ct-competition/index.md

 Researchers from both academia and industry are invited to submit their tools.
 *In order to easily include in the competition both open source and commercial tools, participants have to submit only the executable and no submission of the source code is required.*

-### Tools evaluation

-Each tool will be evaluated by considering:

-- Test suite size (50% of the final score)
-- Test suite generation time (50% of the final score)
-- Test suite completeness and validity (required)

-Note that the test suite validity and completeness will be mandatory for the evaluation of the tool: an invalid or non complete test suite produced for a model will be marked as not correct and its score will be considered null.

 ### Benchmarks characteristics

 *Benchmarks* used for tool comparison will be **randomly** generated, both in terms of parameters, domains and constraints.